How to Change and How to Adapt to Change

 Barriers to Change

 Barriers can also be scary to think about because they may make it seem like changing is not possible.
 Thinking about living a different way, and the risks that come with changing are possible barriers.
-They block or slow you down when it comes to changing behaviour.
+They block or slow you down when it comes to changing behavior.

 When going through changing times in life, failing is not an option.
 Failing can cause you to lose motivation.
-So, it is clear why failing can be a barrier to changing behaviour.
+So, it is clear why failing can be a barrier to changing behavior.
 Even the thought of failing is a barrier because it stops us from even trying.

 If you were to stop drinking, you would likely need to avoid liquor stores.
 This could become a problematic barrier to change if you walk home from work and there is a liquor store on your route home.
 In this case, you would overcome this barrier by taking a new way home if you were serious about changing habits.